amarakon/nvim-cmp-buffer-lines/README.md

     [tree-sitter](https://github.com/nvim-treesitter/nvim-treesitter) or
     LSP (Language Server Protocol)
 - [x] Omit duplicate lines
+- [x] Add an option to show line numbers
 - [x] Show indentation level in the completion menu, but not when selecting or confirming
 - [x] Add an option to choose the maximum indentation level lines will